10 signs and symptoms of PCOS

 9. Mood changes, low self-esteem, and mental health issues

-The symptoms of PCOS can affect your mood and self-esteem, especially if you suffer from some of the more visible symptoms such as weight gain, hirsutism, and acne.
-However, research shows that PCOS can also lead to severe mental health issues, including anxiety, depression, and eating disorders.
+PCOS symptoms can affect your mood and self-confidence.
+This is especially true if you have noticeable signs such as weight gain, excess hair growth, and acne.
+PCOS can also lead to severe mental health issues, including anxiety, depression, and eating disorders.

-You can read more about where to get support in our what every woman needs to know about PCOS blog.
+You can read more about where to get support in our blog: what every woman needs to know about PCOS.

-In PCOS, these follicles may be unable to release an egg, meaning ovulation does not take place, affecting infertility.
+In PCOS, these follicles may be unable to release an egg which can affect fertility.

-Not to worry though, as there are ways to manage and treat certain aspects of PCOS and possible infertility.
-And you can find more information on our blog: how can PCOS affect my fertility?
+Fortunately, there are ways to manage and treat PCOS and associated fertility problems.
+You can find more information on our blog: how can PCOS affect my fertility?

-What do I do if I’m experiencing symptoms of PCOS?
+What should I do if I’m experiencing symptoms of PCOS?

 If you are experiencing any symptoms of PCOS, we recommend speaking to your doctor.